18z/Provision/README.md

 To provision working environment with these settings:

-1. Install Git and curl
+1. Install Git, curl and tmux

     ```
     You know how to do it. :D